 The following is excerpted from Issue 19 of The Corporate Citizen.
-To learn more about how you can determine your sustainability strategy, identify and mitigate your environmental impacts, and disclose risks and opportunities, consider joining us online for our CDP Reporting course, available from September 18 through November 10, 2017.
-Participants who complete the course will receive a Certificate of Completion from CDP.
+To learn more about how you can determine your sustainability strategy, identify and mitigate your environmental impacts, and disclose risks and opportunities, visit the Environmental Sustainability topic page.

 Navigating the logistics and issues around providing access to clean water is overwhelmingly complex and challenging, but the basic facts are clear.
 There is a limited amount of this precious resource—and for many, what’s available is either unclean, or inaccessible.